Particular/docs.particular.net/nservicebus/azure-service-bus/multiple-namespaces-support.md

 ## Round robin namespace partitioning

 Selecting `RoundRobinNamespacePartitioning` multiple namespace are used.
 Messages are sent to a single namespace and received from all the namespace.
 For sending operations, namespaces are cycled through.
-This strategy is useful to avoid throttling by Azure infrastructure for [capacity limit](https://azure.microsoft.com/en-us/documentation/articles/service-bus-quotas/).
+This strategy is designed to avoid throttling by the service.
 Multiple namespaces have to be configured when using `RoundRobinNamespacePartitioning` strategy.
 When only one namespace is specified, then NServiceBus throws a `ConfigurationErrorsException` at startup.

 snippet: round_robin_partitioning_strategy